preames/public-notes/llvm-board-2020.rst

 * Main author of gc.statepoint infrastructure, and current defacto code owner of garbage collection support in LLVM
 * Extensively contributed both directly and indirectly (though coworkers) to SCEV, IndVars, and much of our loop canonicalization infrastructure.
 Recently became code owner.
 * (Incrementally) rewrote most of LazyValueInfo and CorrelatedValuePropagation.
+* Led effort to optimize unordered atomic loads and stores throughout middle end and x86 backend.
+Contributed ~50% of the code directly.
+* Many smaller contributions through middle end optimizer and (to a much lesser degree) the x86 backend.

 Non Technical Contributions